But the sheer scale of

 r

-electrical parts.
+and this represents over two million 1987 dollars.
 The history his laboratory is

 Edison intended the West Orange complex his own personal